ae.files

 file_transfer_progress(transferred_bytes, total_bytes=0, decimal_places=3)[source]

-return string to display the transfer progress of transferred bytes in short and user readable format.
+return string to display the transfer progress of transferred bytes in short and user-readable format.

 Parameters: